Sports Psychology Programs in Massachusetts

 Campus Based - Visit Website

-- 78-credit doctoral program
+- 78-credit program

 - Cohort size of 4 students

-- Starts in September
+- Start dates in September

-- Master's degree required
+- Master's degree prerequisite

 - GRE required for admission

-- Three recommendation letters
+- Three letters of recommendation

 Boston University